Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: LITERATURE REVIEW

 \subsection{Unsignalized Autonomous Intersection Management}

-As summarized in \cite{khayatian2020survey}, there are two approaches to calculate the possible conflict between two vehicles at the intersection, including the expected vehicle trajectories and the spatio-temporal occupancy map.
-The vehicle conflict of the expected vehicle trajectories is directly represented by the conflict points, which has the advantage of low time complexity when calculating the priority of the vehicles at the intersection.
-The vehicle conflict of the spatio-temporal occupancy map is represented by overlapping grids, which has the advantage of flexible path selection.
+As summarized in \cite{khayatian2020survey}, there are two approaches to calculating the possible conflict between two vehicles at the intersection, including the expected vehicle trajectories and the spatiotemporal occupancy map.
+The system architecture of unsignalized intersections can be broadly classified into centralized system, decentralized system, and distributed system.
+The relevant works on the unsignalized intersection management methods are summarized in Table I.

-The system architecture of unsignalized intersections is divided into centralized system and distributed system.
-At the centralized control intersection, vehicles obtain traffic schemes from the Intersection Control Unit (ICU) through V2I communications, while at the distributed cooperative intersection, vehicles negotiate with each other through vehicle-to-vehicle (V2V) communication \cite{8732352}.